rmkellogg/hbase-lite-rest-client/README.md

 Improvements:

    * Fluent API for construction of RemoteHTable and RemoteAdmin.
-   * Access to underlying Apache HttpClient for unique client needs
+   * Access to underlying Apache HttpClient for unique client needs (Kerberos, Self-Signed Certs, etc).
    * Reduced footprint by stripping away rarely used or methods not supported by the HBase REST Server.
    * RemoteHTable and RemoteAdmin are now interfaces.
+   * Support for Kerberos authentication via keytab and user principal
    * API improvements using Strings and other primitives in addition to byte arrays on: Result, Get, Put